Piwigo and Raspberry PI: a Private Open Source Photo Management Platform

 Piwigo is highly customizable in an easy manner: just browse their themes and plugins, choose your preferred one and click “install” to get it installed.

 Finally, you can publish your Piwigo pictures to external users, allowing them to post comments, rates, mark photos as favourites, perform searches and get notified of news by email.
-With a few more hardware you can also create your digital frame and photo management platform hosted on the same RPI running the Raspberry PI in kiosk mode (Raspberry PI OS Desktop is required in this case, but all the remaining steps from this guide remain the same).
+With a few more pieces of hardware, you can also create your digital frame and photo management platform hosted on the same RPI running the Raspberry PI in kiosk mode (Raspberry PI OS Desktop is required in this case, but all the remaining steps from this guide remain the same).

 For this tutorial, I’m going to use a Raspberry PI 3 Model A+, but you can use these steps with any Raspberry PI computer board.